ridge-runner/learning-asm/README.md

 * %r8 - 5th arg
 * %r9 - 6th arg

 The order of registers 10, 8, and 9 is unusual, but that is how they are ordered in Linux systems.
+I took a few minutes to search for the reason why they are reversed, but didn't find anything.

 *The default mapping for x86_64 registers and C function parameter positions on Linux:*
 * %rdi - 1st arg